olivierbonte/quarto_template_simple/README.md

 or download as zip file and unzip.
 In each case, make sure to navigate inside the `quarto_template_simple` folder before executing any of the command line interface (CLI) instructions below.

+Go to the [Quarto download page](https://quarto.org/docs/download/) and download Quarto for your operating system (OS).
+This repository was built using Quarto 1.7.32.

 Next, make sure you have (Mini)Conda installed (download links found [here](https://docs.anaconda.com/miniconda/)).
 Next open your CLI (or Anaconda prompt) and type:

 ```